mdx-editor/editor/docs/code-blocks.md

 The code mirror editor plugin enables editing of fenced code blocks with basic code editing features like syntax highlighting, indentation and bracket matching.
 A set of toolbar component utilities support the display of a language selector when the block is in focus, while hiding the rich text editor controls.
 The plugin accepts supported languages as a parameter option.

-## Configuring the Sandpack editor

-Compared to the code mirror editor, the Sandpack one is a bit more complex, as Sandpack needs to know the context of the code block in order to execute it correctly.
-Before diving in, it's good to [understand Sandpack configuration](https://sandpack.codesandbox.io/) itself.
-MDXEditor supports multiple Sandpack configurations, based on the meta data of the code block.
-To configure the supported presets, pass a `sandpackConfig` option in the plugin initialization.
-For more details, refer to the [SandpackConfig interface](../api/editor.sandpackconfig) and the [SandpackPreset interface](../api/editor.sandpackpreset).

 ## Build a custom code block editor